 Unfortunately, there are a lot of nerves, blood vessels, ligaments and other important physiological structures in this area.
 And if the injection is done improperly there can be painful and sometimes permanent damage to this area of the deltoid muscle.
 This muscle is incredibly important for the large range of motion of the arms around the shoulder.
 When it is in pain, usually even if it is in just one small part of the range of motion, it can be debilitating.

 Up until a few years ago, the NVICP only compensated for vaccine injury claims that involved the actual contents of the vaccine.
 Now they will compensate patients that have been diagnosed with shoulder injury related to vaccine administration (SIRVA).

-Now just to be clear, SIRVA could happen with any intramuscular injection (vaccine or otherwise) that uses a longer needle into the deltoid muscle.
-Diabetics, for example, use shorter needles and are taught to inject insulin into fatty areas of the arm, thigh and abdomen.
+Now just to be clear, SIRVA could happen with any intramuscular injection (vaccine or otherwise) that uses a long needle into the deltoid muscle.
+Diabetics, for example, use shorter needles and are taught to inject insulin into fatty areas of the arm, thigh, and abdomen.
 But if a diabetic used the wrong size needle and went too high on the arm, they could cause a SIRVA-like issue.

 SIRVA generally is caused by a vaccine injected improperly high on the arm.
 This can damage musculoskeletal structures of the shoulder, such as tendons, ligaments or bursa, causing sudden shoulder pain.
 There is simply no relationship to the contents of flu, or any other, vaccine.

 Other recommendations to prevent SIRVA were suggested in a recent article, “How to give — and receive — a safe shot”:

 - An intramuscular vaccination in the arm should avoid the top third of the deltoid muscle and aim for the middle of the muscle, its thickest portion.